shapeshed/jekyll.shapeshed.com/_posts/2008-01-18-using_the_iphone_alarm.md

 ---
 layout: post
 title: Using the iPhone alarm
-excerpt: "Coming from a Nokia I found it frustrating that you can't completely turn an iPhone off at night and be woken by the alarm.
+description: "Coming from a Nokia I found it frustrating that you can't completely turn an iPhone off at night and be woken by the alarm.
 Thankfully there is a workaround. "
 categories: [iPhone, Apple]
 ---
 ## The problem